One on one meetings, 1:1s, 1 2 1s, one on ones, or 1 on 1s. Whatever you call them, they're one of the most powerful

-Step 1: How to plan for one on one meetings like the best
+Step 1: How to plan for 1 on 1s like the best

-The first step in the one on one meetings template the best leaders use begins before the meeting even happens, and it’s all about planning for success.
+The first step in the one on one meeting template the best leaders use begins before the meeting even happens; it's all about planning for success.

 1) Choose the right frequency for each person on your team.